vishvAsa/AgamaH_vaiShNavaH/rAgAnuga-bhakti-parAH/paramparA/_index.md

   - SNDB left ISKCON long ago
   - S bAbAji and co are quite contra baladeva vidyAbhUShaNa because he gives karmAnuSThAna and varNAshrama some room.
 - The gaudiya siddhanta parishat seems more varNAshrama & baladeva vidyAbhUShaNa aligned.

+## प्रचारः
+> Gaudiya was always expanding.
+Tripura and manipur became vaishnava due to gaudiyas.
+Meiteis took to vaishnavism only due to gaudiya.
+Bishnupriyas were micro minority only.
+> Vrindavan is gaudiya territory mostly.
+Even jaipur maharajas have a gaudiya as one of their acharyas.
+East Bengal - whatever Hindus remained - most were due to gaudiya acharyas only.
+Even now, only gaudiya acharyas like premgopal goswami visit Bangladesh. - ravilochanaH